Antonio Cantafora

-Antonio Cantafora (born 2 February 1944), also known professionally as Michael Coby, is an Italian film and television actor.
+Antonio Cantafora (2 February 1944 – 20 April 2024), also known professionally as Michael Coby, was an Italian film and television actor.

 Life and career

-Born in Crotone (Calabria) Cantafora studied acting with Alessandro Fersen, then he made his film debut in 1967.
-Thanks to a vague resemblance to the actor Terence Hill, in the seventies he starred with Paul L. Smith in a brief series of successful action-comedy films that reprise the Bud Spencer-Terence Hill style.
-Later Cantafora continued his career mainly as character actor, working with prominent directors such as Federico Fellini, Jerzy Skolimowski, Bruno Barreto, Alberto Lattuada, Mauro Bolognini.
+Born in Crotone, Cantafora studied acting with Alessandro Fersen, then he made his film debut in 1967.

+Between 1973 and 1977, he made a series of films with Paul L. Smith, a couple formed with the purpose of copying the successful films of the duo Terence Hill and Bud Spencer.
+Smith played Bud Spencer-like characters, while Coby was thanks to a vague resemblance a Terence Hill lookalike.
+Later Cantafora continued his career mainly as a character actor, working with prominent directors such as Federico Fellini, Jerzy Skolimowski, Bruno Barreto, Alberto Lattuada, Mauro Bolognini.
+Cantafora died of a heart attack in Rome on 20 April 2024, aged 80.